 The Sherlock Holmes video game series started with Sherlock Holmes: The Mystery of the Mummy in December 2002.
-I haven’t had the pleasure of playing the first few, but my first game was The Testament of Sherlock Holmes on Xbox 360.
-Between The Testament of Sherlock Holmes (released 2012), Sherlock Holmes: Crimes and Punishments (released 2014), and Sherlock Holmes: The Devil’s Daughter (released 2016), I loved almost everything about them.
+I haven’t had the pleasure of playing the first few games.
+The first one I played was The Testament of Sherlock Holmes on the Xbox 360.
+Between The Testament of Sherlock Holmes (released 2012), Sherlock Holmes: Crimes and Punishments (released 2014), and Sherlock Holmes: The Devil’s Daughter (released 2016), I loved almost everything about them!

-The puzzles throughout the games were a mixture of mini games, mazes, chemistry, reading books, aligning stars, playing chess, and just a lot of different ideas thrown on the table.
-Sherlock would result to wearing disguises during certain investigations and work undercover, often times being caught red-handed and having to brawl his way out of the predicament.
-When he isn’t beating up criminals in their lairs, Sherlock goes around asking witnesses questions and interrogates anyone who seems to hide something.
-Using acute observation and correct dialogue choices, you would learn the real truth instead of a lie or half-truth.
+The puzzles across all the Sherlock Holmes video games have been a mixture of unique mini games.
+Fun with chemistry.
+Learning knowledge by reading books.
+Analyzing stars.
+Playing chess.
+Yeah, just a lot of different ideas thrown on the table.
+Sherlock would result to wearing disguises during certain investigations and work undercover.
+Often times being caught red-handed and having to brawl his way out of the predicament.
+When he isn’t beating up criminals in their lairs, Sherlock wonders the streets of London.
+He questions witnesses for leads and interrogates anyone who seems to hide something.
+Using acute observation and correct dialogue choices, he would learn the real truth instead of a lie or half-truth.

-I am so frustrated with myself because out of all three games I played so far, I only missed ONE achievement/trophy.
+I am so frustrated with myself.
+Out of all Sherlock Holmes video games I played so far, I only missed ONE achievement/trophy.
 This achievement has haunted me for almost a decade.
 I know exactly where I missed it, and I know this sounds terrible, but I couldn’t bring myself to play through the story again for another 5 hours to select the blackmail option in a portion of dialogue.
 If I had done it the first time, I would gladly see the achievement pop, but alas, here I am, haunted.
 I’m so ashamed!

 I loved how the Sherlock Holmes games intrigued my mind, and there is supposed to be another Sherlock Holmes game coming out this year that I can’t wait to play.
-I probably like Crimes and Punishments the most, but it’s really hard to choose one as my favorite!
-I have finally accepted the fact that the lonely locked achievement will haunt me for an eternity, but maybe one day I’ll have the courage to blast through 5 hours to fill the hole in my heart.
+Crimes and Punishments was probably the most intriguing, but it’s really hard to choose one as my favorite!
+With reluctance, I have accepted the fact that the lonely locked achievement will haunt me for an eternity.
+Maybe one day I’ll have the courage to blast through 5 hours to fill the hole in my heart.